-3D mammography, also known as digital breast tomosynthesis (DBT) is the latest practice for detecting breast cancer.
-Unlike traditional digital mammograms, tomosynthesis technology takes multiple thin slice images of the breast, which allow the doctor to evaluate the breast tissue in individual segments and greater detail, resulting in more accurately identifying suspicious breast lesions.
-Additionally, the thin slice images obtained are used to generate a series of 3D images, which also help in more accurately detecting early breast lesions.
+3D mammography, also known as digital breast tomosynthesis (DBT) is the latest technology for detecting breast cancer.
+Unlike traditional digital mammograms, tomosynthesis technology acquires multiple thin slice images of the breast, which allow the doctor to evaluate the breast tissue in individual segments and greater detail, resulting in the more accurate identification of suspicious breast lesions.

 Who should receive a 3D mammogram?